up2013158/SDSS-DR14-Classification-of-Stars-Galaxies-and-Quasars/README.md

 ### Tools and Technologies:
 - **Machine Learning:** Scikit-learn for traditional machine learning models.
 - **Deep Learning:** PyTorch for building the neural networks.
-- **Data Science:** Pandas and NumPy for data manipulation; Matplotlib for data visualization.
+- **Data Science:** Pandas and NumPy for data manipulation; Matplotlib for data visualisation.
 - **Python Dependencies:** A list of dependencies is provided in the `dependencies.txt` file.

 The project includes detailed tutorials for beginners (Q1 & Q2) and more advanced discussions for intermediate users (Q3), with a focus on addressing the reshearch quesion for NN optimisation.